 Take steps to improve your French or English while you are still in your home country and as soon as you arrive in Canada.

 If you already speak an official language, think about learning the other.
-In many parts of Canada, being able to speak both is an advantage for finding a job and taking part in your community.
+In Canada, proficiency in both is an advantage for finding a job and taking part in your community.

 Canada TOEFL requirements – International Students

 TOEFL is the most popular English language proficiency test for foreign students admission.
 More than 80% of graduate programs in Canada prefer the TOEFL test over other English-language tests.
 TOEFL is accepted by all of Canadian universities and several colleges.
 TOEFL results are available within 6 days.

 The TOEFL iBT (“Internet-based Test”) is usually available in over 150 countries.
 However, the pandemic limits location and availability of the test.
 New test dates will become more available in locations around the world.
 ETS is temporarily offering the TOEFL Special Home Edition iBT in countries where it runs tests except mainland China and Iran.
 Results are available after 6-10 days.

 There are other options available to international students.
 Some individual institutions offer their own tests, such as the University of Toronto, and McGill University.
 The Canadian Academic English Language (CAEL) test by Paragon Testing Enterprises has over 180 universities and colleges across Canada.
 This includes all English-speaking universities and 82 per cent of English-speaking colleges.

 C1 Advanced and C2 Proficiency exams by Cambridge Assessment English is another very popular test.
 Over 200 schools use it.